Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Demonstration of the Koopman - connection

 It is important to note, however, that the existence of a purely discrete spectrum on a dynamical system is largely a theoretical condition \cite{Haller2024}.
-In practice, the majority of the systems exhibit both a continuous and discrete spectrum. \mH overcomes such limitation by allowing the existence of $\mathbf{B}$, a (possibly) rectangular matrix that contains information of nonlinear components.
-Hence, we hypothesize that such matrix might have a relation with the continuous spectrum.
+In practice, the majority of the systems exhibit both a continuous and discrete spectrum. \mH overcomes such a limitation by allowing the existence of $\mathbf{B}$, a (possibly) rectangular matrix that contains information of nonlinear components.
+Hence, we hypothesize that such a matrix might be related to the continuous spectrum.
 Considering that the spectral analysis of $\mathbf{A}$ alone is sufficient for a proper recovery of Hamiltonian parameters, as will be shown later, such a hypothesis is therefore not pursued in the current work.